 TalkBack or Voice Assistant is a feature found on Android devices and it’s really useful for people with blind eyesight and low-vision.
-Once turned on, TallkBack starts speaking screen’s option and touch inputs loudly.
+Once turned on, TallkBack starts speaking screen’s options and touch inputs loudly.
 However, turning it on may turn into a nightmarish experience because it’s very tricky to turn it off.
-In this tutorial, we’ll see how we can disable or turn off TalkBack or Voice Assistant on Android.
+In this tutorial, we’ll see how we can disable or turn off TalkBack or Voice Assistant on Android devices.

 If you own an Android phone, you must have seen a feature called “TalkBack” while browsing the options under device Accessibility settings.
 This is an excellent feature especially for blinds, and those with low vision.
 Once activated, your device speaks out whatever you do on your phone.
 I have tested the method described below to turn off TalkBack feature on Android devices from Samsung, OnePlus, Huawei, LG, Motorola, Google Nexus and Pixel.
 Because it is a native Android feature, it is found on all devices.